-The Regional Coastal Resilience Assessments relied heavily on the availability of public data from federal agencies at a national scale.
-For CONUS, all data used were at a national scale with a 30-meter resolution (Dobson et al. 2019).
-These public data were mostly discovered through the literature and internet searches.
-For other regions, the Assessments utilized many local datasets that were identified through local Advisory Committees, stakeholder workshops, and interactions and communication with other technical experts.
+The Regional Coastal Resilience Assessments relied heavily on regional and national public data sets.
+In the island regions, the Assessments also utilized many local datasets that were identified through regional Advisory Committees, stakeholder workshops, and interactions and communication with other technical experts.